Must do Mountain Bike Ride of the Month - Rotorua, New Zealand - Billy T to Roller

-Squamish, BC is a must-do mountain bike holiday destination and is fast becoming one of the foremost mountain bike playgrounds in the world.
+Squamish, BC is a must-do mountain bike holiday destination and is one of the foremost mountain bike playgrounds in the world.
 Squamish has over 215km of trails (and the trail network is growing every month), near four season riding possibilities, and trails that suite most riders’ skill levels and interests.

 Squamish’s mountain bike trails are nestled in the rain forest of the pacific northwest.
 Riders can expect moist conditions in the winter, spring and fall, but during the dryer summer months the trails are often fast and dusty.
 Massive trees, moss, greenery everywhere, granite rock slabs and loamy soil are the order of the day when riding in Squamish.